Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 `index=main process_name=powershell.exe command_line="*-enc*"`

+This query returns events that match the defined suspicious pattern.

 #### Rationale

 The use of the -enc flag indicates encoded command execution, which is frequently associated with malicious activity.
 This detection rule identifies potential abuse of PowerShell for malware execution.